alexgo-io/alexlab-doc/developers/bonbori/what-is-bonbori.md

-# What is the Bitcoin Oracle
+# What is the Bonbori

 ## Cross-chain messaging and consensus layer for all and any off-chain computation engines